lyteword/chspurgeon-tod/volume-5/psalm-105.md

 **Verse 29.** *He turned their waters into blood,* etc. The Nile begins to rise about the end of June, and attains its highest point at the end of September.
 About the commencement of the rise it assumes a greenish hue, is disagreeable to the taste, unwholesome, and often totally unfit for drinking.
 It soon, however, becomes red and turbid, and continues in this state for three or more weeks.
 In this condition it is again healthy and fit for use.
 The miracle now performed was totally different from this annual change.
 For,

-1\.It occurred after the winter, not the summer, solstice;
+1\.
+It occurred after the winter, not the summer, solstice;

-2\.The water was turned into blood, and not merely reddened by an admixture of red clay or animalcule;
+2\.
+The water was turned into blood, and not merely reddened by an admixture of red clay or animalcule;

-3\.The fish died, a result which did not follow from the periodical change of colour;
+3\.
+The fish died, a result which did not follow from the periodical change of colour;

-4\.The river stank, and became offensive, which it ceased to be when the ordinary redness made its appearance;
+4\.
+The river stank, and became offensive, which it ceased to be when the ordinary redness made its appearance;

-5\.The stroke was arrested at the end of seven days, whereas the natural redness continued for at least three weeks; and
+5\.
+The stroke was arrested at the end of seven days, whereas the natural redness continued for at least three weeks; and

-6\.The change was brought on instantly at the word of command before the eyes of Pharaoh.
+6\.
+The change was brought on instantly at the word of command before the eyes of Pharaoh.
 The calamity was appalling.
 The sweet waters of the Nile were the common beverage of Egypt.
 It abounded in all kinds of fish, which formed a principal article of diet for the inhabitants.
 It was revered as a god by Egypt.
 But now it was a putrid flood, from which they turned away with loathing. *James G. Murphy.*

 **Verse 29.** *He turned their waters into blood.* By the miraculous change of the waters into blood, a practical rebuke was given to their superstitious.
 This sacred and beautiful river, the benefactor and preserver of the country, this birthplace of their chief gods, this abode of their lesser deities, this source of all their prosperity, this centre of all their devotion, is turned to blood: the waters stink; the canals and pools, the vessels of wood and vessels of stone, which were replenished from the river, all are alike polluted.
 The Nile, according to Pliny, was the "only source from whence the Egyptians obtained water for drinking" (Hist.
 Nat.
 76, c.
 33).
 This water was considered particularly sweet and refreshing; so much so that the people were in the habit of provoking thirst in order that they might partake more freely of its soft and pleasant draughts.
 Now it was become abominable to them, and they loathed to drink of it. *Thomas S. Millington.*